255BITS/giles/README.md

 ### To use giles connect/express module
     connect.use(giles.connect(srcDir))

 _It is imperative that you place this before `connect.static'_

+### Adding a custom route
+_By default giles creates a 1-1 map of template to generated page.
+This allows you to use the same jade file with separate variables to generate a dynamic page that is built into a finite amount of static targets._

+    #This generates static files with the output file dynamicPage.html
+    #locals is a list of variables available
+    #to the .jade file when running this action
+    locals = { name : "Martyn"}

+    giles.get '/dynamicPage.html', 'page.jade', locals

+_Then in page.jade_

+    !!!
+    head
+      title = name

 ### To add a compiler to giles
     coffee = require 'coffee-script'